Portland Gas & Coke Building

 The Portland Gas & Coke Building, also known as the Gas and Coke Building and Gasco Building, was an administrative building located in northwest Portland, Oregon, United States.
 It was constructed by Portland Gas & Coke in 1913 as part of a manufacturing plant, in which the company coked gas and fuel from coal.
-The building was vacated in 1957 due to contamination issues, and demolition of the building began on September 12, 2015, with the demolition project completing in November 2015.
+The building was abandoned in 1957 due to contamination issues and had remained vacant ever since.
+Despite attempts of various groups and individuals to preserve the historic building, demolition began on September 12, 2015, with the project completed in November 2015.

 Description

-The Portland Gas & Coke Building was an administrative building located along U.S. Route 30, just south of the St. Johns Bridge in Portland's Northwest Industrial neighborhood.
-It exhibits Gothic architectural style.
+The Portland Gas & Coke Building was an administrative building located along U.S. Route 30, near the St. Johns Bridge and the Willamette River in Portland's Northwest Industrial area.
+The building was designed in the Gothic architectural style.

 History

-The building was constructed by Portland Gas & Coke (now known as NW Natural, formerly Northwest Natural Gas Company) in 1913 as part of a plant to manufacture gas from oil.
-With the arrival of natural gas in the 1950s, the company shut down the plant, which has been vacant since 1958.
-The administrative building was the plant's longest-remaining structure.
-It was listed on Portland's Historic Resource Inventory until NW Natural's removal request in August 2012.
-The company announced removal plans in December 2013 due to a "federally mandated cleanup effort in the area".
+The building was constructed by Portland Gas & Coke (now known as NW Natural, formerly Northwest Natural Gas Company) in 1913, as part of a plant to manufacture gas from oil.
+With the arrival of natural gas in the 1950s, the company closed the plant and the administrative building, which had been vacant since 1958.
+The building was the plant's last remaining structure.
+It was listed on Portland's Historic Resource Inventory until NW Natural's removal request in August, 2012.

+The company announced demolition plans in December 2013 due to a "federally mandated cleanup effort in the area".
 NW Natural outlined the following concerns with the structure on their website:

 Demolition

 A community group called Save the Portland GasCo Building attempted to raise $2 million to preserve the building, but their efforts were unsuccessful and resulted in only $4,000 from T-shirt sales.
 After learning of NW Natural's plans to proceed with the demolition, the historical preservation group's leader made plans to rally supporters at Skyline Tavern and said, "Portland is moving so fast these days—we're ripping out old Portland, and this is one of the last icons.
 This would be a relic that points to Portland's past.
 We call it an industrial cathedral."
 The group also confirmed plans to fly drones over the building to record footage for preservation and to stream video of its demolition via a 24/7 "GASCO cam".
 Architecture critic Brian Libby said of the building's demolition, "Shame on them, and shame on all of us."

-NW Natural began demolishing the building in September 2015; the process began with four to five weeks of stripping the interior before tearing down the exterior.
-According to the company, many people submitted requests to photograph the building.
-Requests were declined due to the building's dilapidated state, but NW Natural displays professional photographs of the structure on their website.
-The demolition was completed in November 2015.
+NW Natural began demolition of the building in September, 2015; the process began with four to five weeks of stripping the interior before tearing down the exterior.
+According to the company, many requests were received to photograph both the interior and exterior of the dilapidated building, but all were declined due to its hazardous condition.
+Professional photographs of the structure were displayed on the NW Natural website.
+The demolition of the Gasco building was completed in November, 2015.